deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/19.png" alt="">

 What we will need to do now, is some math to get our stack aligned.
-We will need to take the value of `0012F3F4`, where we want `ESP` to reside, and subtract it from `0012DC98`, which is the current stack pointer value.:
+We will need to take the value of `0012F3F4`, where we want `ESP` to reside, and subtract it from `0012DC98`, which is the current stack pointer value:

 ```console
  0012DC98